Jeff Emerson - Executive Director - Teacher

 Lori Dearwester Vice - Co-Director Yin/Beginner

 Lori has been practicing yoga for over thirty years.
 She utilizes yoga and meditation modalities daily to help her deal with health issues, life transitions, and 12-step recovery from substance abuse.
 In 2017, Lori became a certified yoga teacher from True Freedom Recovery Yoga - joining others who also feel called to share the gifts of yoga in all walks of life, including those in structured recovery programs.

 As she learns more about how yoga and meditation restore what substance abuse and trauma damage in our bodies, she seeks to make available the opportunities for others to learn what yoga and meditation can do for anyone who seeks to find balance in their lives.
 With five years clean and sober, Lori is dedicated to teaching accessible yoga for all fitness levels and body types to those in a recovery journey so that they may find peace and oneness in their body, mind, and spirit.

-Lori currently teaches yoga in a Residential Treatment Center for Recovery from Substance Abuse, at a Hamilton County Probation Program, free community classes in the Greater Cincinnati & Northern Kentucky areas, at True Freedom Recovery Yoga Studio in Norwood, Ohio, and brings individual yoga programs to people in their homes and offices.
+Lori has taught yoga in a Residential Treatment Centers for Recovery from Substance Abuse, at a Hamilton County Probation Program, free community classes in the Greater Cincinnati & Northern Kentucky areas, at True Freedom Recovery Yoga Studio in Norwood, Ohio, and brings individual yoga programs to people in their homes and offices.

 Anne Minter- Yoga Teacher- Kundalini